 The NHIOP academic advisory committee has oversight of the NHIOP Distinguished Speaker Series, NHIOP Faculty Research Incentive Fund, and the Gordon Scholar Program, as well as overarching responsibility for the development of strong academic and research programs and self-sustaining grant revenues.

 Fr.
 Benet Phillips, OSB, Assistant Dean for Freshmen and Director of Academic Advisement, chair

-Jean Courture, Director of Student Activities and Leadership Programs, co-chair
+Jean Couture, Director, Office of Student Engagement and Leadership, co-chair

 The new student orientation committee plans, administers, and reviews the new student orientations throughout the academic year: the August orientation, the January orientation, and the June advising sessions.

 The purposes of the president's steering committee on inclusiveness are to: 1) maintain the institutional focus on inclusiveness as a high priority goal for the college; 2) collaboratively implement, monitor, and report on institutional progress toward inclusiveness goals identified in the inclusiveness strategic plan; 3) plan and oversee further institution-wide education and training on inclusiveness; 4) serve as a clearinghouse and resource for college departments in supporting inclusiveness planning; and 5) initiate specific proposals for external funding to further inclusiveness strategic goals.

 Anne Harrington, Ph.D., Assistant Dean of Sophomores and Student Support Services, chair